dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 are there, you gotta use them for something.

 LED programming is a great pastime.
 The guy that programmed the connection machine's blinkenlights is a geek hero - because he had no API and he had to co-ordinate each processor's (out of 64000!) general activity in sync with all the others to create pretty patterns for movies like Jurassic Park.
 Programming those LEDs was a full time job!
+People get gigs making them do cool things at events and parties and burning man, and you'll see endless projects using led strips on various hackboards.
+LEDs can be *cool*!

 I'm not immune to using LEDs to convey meaning - for example, my meshy APs usually blink red when they are talking over the wireless mesh, and in locations that are not